formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 Inductive t : Set :=
 | L : (t -> t) -> t.
 ```
-which without this setting gives this error in Coq:
+which without this setting gives this error in Rocq:
 ```
 Error: Non strictly positive occurrence of "t" in "(t -> t) -> t".
 ```